gten11/make-your-game/readme.md

 Alien Waves: The game starts with 3 waves of aliens.
 Ship Lives: You begin with 4 lives.
 Shooter Lives: Your shooter starts with 10 lives.
+Your countdown timer start with 60.
+When it is up, game is over.
 ## Scoring System
 +10 points → when you destroy an alien.
 -30 points → when your ship is hit by an alien.